Overview of the Hosted Payment Page API

 Klarna offers a test environment named Playground and a Production environment.
 The different APIs are available on each environment.
 URL structures are the same for both environment, targeted environment will be defined by the domain you are using.
 To be able to test your integration, you will need a Test Account.

 The HPP API follows the same rules as other Klarna public APIs, we try to update our APIs regularly in a non breaking way, ensuring backward compatibility.
-You can find more in our and see how we define backward compatibility and non-breaking changes.
+You can find more in our API updates guidelines and see how we define backward compatibility and non-breaking changes.

 - Accept any 2xx codes as success, do not code for a specific error response code